He Jiankui affair: Reactions and aftermath

-On the news of Lulu and Nana being born, the People's Daily announced the experimental result as "a historical breakthrough in the application of gene editing technology for disease prevention."
+On the news of Lulu and Nana having been born, the People's Daily announced the experimental result as "a historical breakthrough in the application of gene editing technology for disease prevention."
 But scientists at the Second International Summit on Human Genome Editing immediately developed serious concerns.
-Robin Lovell-Badge, head of the Laboratory of Stem Cell Biology and Developmental Genetics at the Francis Crick Institute, who moderated the session on 28 November recalled that He Jiankui did not mention human embryos in the draft summary of the presentation.
+Robin Lovell-Badge, head of the Laboratory of Stem Cell Biology and Developmental Genetics at the Francis Crick Institute, who moderated the session on 28 November, recalled that He Jiankui did not mention human embryos in the draft summary of the presentation.
 He received an urgent message on 25 November through Jennifer Doudna of the University of California, Berkeley, a pioneer of the CRISPR/Cas9 technology, to whom he had confided the news earlier that morning.
-As the news already broke out before the day of the presentation, he had to be brought in by the University of Hong Kong security from his hotel.
+As the news already broke out before the day of the presentation, he had to be brought in from his hotel by the University of Hong Kong security.
 Nobel laureate David Baltimore, the chair of the organizing committee of the summit, was the first to react after He's speech, and declared his horror and dismay at his work.

-He did not disclose the parents' names (other than their pseudonyms Mark and Grace) and they did not make themselves available to be interviewed, so their reaction to this experiment and the ensuing controversy is not known.
+He Jiankui did not disclose the parents' names (other than their pseudonyms Mark and Grace) and they did not make themselves available to be interviewed, so their reaction to this experiment and the ensuing controversy is unknown.
 There was widespread criticism in the media and scientific community over the conduct of the clinical project and its secrecy, and concerns raised for the long term well-being of Lulu and Nana.
-Bioethicist Henry T. Greely of Stanford Law School declared, "I unequivocally condemn the experiment," and later, "He Jiankui’s experiment was, amazingly, even worse than I first thought."
+Bioethicist Henry T. Greely of Stanford Law School declared, "I unequivocally condemn the experiment," and later, "He Jiankui's experiment was, amazingly, even worse than I first thought."
 Kiran Musunuru, one of the experts called on to review He's manuscript and who later wrote a book on the scandal, called it a "historic ethical fiasco, a deeply flawed experiment".

 On the night of 26 November, 122 Chinese scientists issued a statement criticizing his research.
 They declared that the experiment was unethical, "crazy" and "a huge blow to the global reputation and development of Chinese science".
 The Chinese Academy of Medical Sciences made a condemnation statement on 5 January 2019 saying that:

 A series of investigations was opened by He's university, local authorities, and the Chinese government.
 On 26 November 2018, SUSTech released a public notification on its website condemning He's conduct, mentioning the key points as: